lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 OLD: This specification mandates that conforming CA equipment, RA equipment, and EE equipment MUST support the second scheme listed below (Section 4.2.2.2).
 Any entity MAY additionally support other schemes, if desired.

 NEW: Examples of possible initial registration/certification schemes can be found in the following subsections.
-An entity may support other schemas specified in profiles of PKIX-CMP, such as RFC 9483.
+An entity may support other schemas specified in profiles of PKIX-CMP, such as Appendixes C and D or RFC 9483.
 >

 #### Centralized Scheme